Last updated: 2022-03-16

 Now we apply all the tools we prepared in order to keep ourselves in control of the project.
 As project managers and sub-project managers we have to make sure that we, together with all our team members,

-In project implementation, we manage implementation of all our project plans, following the triple constraint:
+In project implementation, we manage the execution of all our project plans, following the triple constraint:

-The most powerful platform for this comparison in order to analyze,
+The most powerful platform for this comparison to analyze,

 are project meetings in which we apply the planned project controlling

-In sub-section Free Checklists you find a checklist for meetings.
+In the section Free Downloads, you find a checklist for meetings.

 In project planning, we assigned all necessary resources to the project.
 We continuously reassured that those resources are still available and ready to take off.
 Now is the right time to have the project kick-off meeting.
 Its main purpose is to present the project planning status to the stakeholders, especially to all our team members, and to officially start project implementation phase.